 MP for Cities of London and Westminster

 Rachel Blake is the Labour (Co-op) MP for Cities of London and Westminster, elected in 2024.
-She sits on the House of Commons Commission, the Restoration and Renewal Client Board, and the Members Estimate Committee, and has previously served on a range of committees including the Treasury Committee and the Renters’ Rights Bill committee.
+She has served as Economic Secretary to the Treasury since May 2026 and sits on several Commons bodies, including the House of Commons Commission, the Restoration and Renewal Client Board, and the Members Estimate Committee.
+In Parliament she has been active on Treasury-related and finance committees as part of her early frontbench and committee work.

 Generated 21 February 2026